Translation between English and German

 • "Handy" - In Germany, "Handy" means cell phone, while "handy" means "practical" in English.

-• "Actual" - In German, "aktuell" means "currently" or "newest", while "actual" means "actually" in English.
+• "Aktuell" - In German, "aktuell" means "currently" or "latest", while "actual" means "actual" in English.

 • "Bekommen" - In German, "bekommen" means "to receive" or "to get", while "become" means "to become" in English.